InterlaceProject/InterlaceBlockchain/README.md

 ## Setup instructions

 First it is necessary to install the pre-Requisites which can be found [here](https://hyperledger.github.io/composer/latest/installing/installing-prereqs.html) and are available for Linux and Mac OS.
-Currently these are the recommended operating systems, however, with additional effort it might be possible to run the INTERLACE blockchain on Windows.
+Currently these are the recommended operating systems, however, with additional effort it might be possible to run the INTERLACE blockchain on Windows directly.
+To support windows user a virtual machine setup for windows user is also available and can be found [here](https://github.com/hirsche/hyperledger).
+It is a very simple setup based on [vagrant](https://www.vagrantup.com/) utilizing an Ubuntu 16.04 LTS virtual machine running on a hyper-v hypervisor.

 Additionally it is also important to setup a development environment described at the [composer github repository](https://hyperledger.github.io/composer/latest/installing/development-tools.html).
 If you do not want to set up the complete environment it would be still recommended to install and start Composer Playground.
 Playground enables you to connect and test the Interlace payment network.
 Nevertheless, playground is not required and you might use composer-cli or other methods to utilized the network.